Bays, Pacific Northwest

 Cowichan Bay is located on the east coast of southern Vancouver Island, British Columbia.
 Its a wonderful little bay with a very pleasant village running along the shore.
 There are great places to dine, wonderful shops to browse and one of the most incredible maritime museums you will ever see, its build on an old wharf and is just jammed full of so much of the local history that you will find yourself spending hours exploring it.

 The Bay was first settled by the Hudson’s Bay Company who built a trading post and fort here in the 1850s.
-The Bay was the first community settlement north of Victoria, the life was tough in the early days and it was adventurous individuals who moved here to homestead, log and fish.
+The Bay was the first community settlement north of Victoria, the life was tough in the early days and it was adventurous individuals who moved here to homestead, log, and fish.

-By the late 1890s, a store and hotel was up and running, and by 1900 the Bay was a tourist mecca with boats full of city folks arriving weekly.
+By the late 1890s, a store and hotel were up and running, and by 1900 the Bay was a tourist mecca with boats full of city folks arriving weekly.
 The place was booming, the bay was always full of boats.

 Today, the village of Cowichan Bay and the surrounding area is home to historic buildings, artists, friendly shops, and farmers markets.
 The bay is still a mecca for tourist who mostly arrive by boat.